Fraczdev/CookieCuttr/readme.md

 A `browser_specific_settings.gecko.id` was added, which Firefox requires for permanent installs (it's optional for temporary loading below).

-### Install & try it (Firefox)
+### Try it (Firefox)
 1. Go to `about:debugging#/runtime/this-firefox`
 2. Click **Load Temporary Add-on…**
 3. Select the `manifest.json` file inside this `frictionless-extension-firefox` folder
 4. Visit a few news sites — cookie banners should disappear on load and a read-time badge should appear on article pages
 5. Click the toolbar icon for live stats and feature toggles

 Note: temporary add-ons are removed when Firefox restarts.
-For a permanent install during development, use `about:config` → set `xpinstall.signatures.required` to `false` on Firefox Developer Edition or Nightly, or submit to `addons.mozilla.org` for signing to distribute normally.
+For a permanent install during development, use `about:config` → set `xpinstall.signatures.required` to `false` on Firefox Developer Edition or Nightly, or search it on the extension marketplace for a permanent installation.